status-im/nimbus-eth1/nimbus/db/aristo/README.md

         where each bitmask(2)-word array entry defines the length of the preceeding data fields:
           00 -- field is missing
-          01 -- field lengthh is 8 bytes
+          01 -- field length is 8 bytes
-          10 -- field lengthh is 32 bytes
+          10 -- field length is 32 bytes

 Apparently, entries 0 and and 2 of the *4 x bitmask(2)* word array cannot have the two bit value *10* as they refer to the nonce and the storage ID data